Aembit/terraform-provider-aembit/docs/data-sources/trust_providers.md

 <a id="nestedatt--trust_providers--aws_role"></a>
 ### Nested Schema for `trust_providers.aws_role`

+Optional:

+- `account_ids` (Set of String) The set of accepted AWS account IDs that are hosting the Client Workloads.
+- `assumed_roles` (Set of String) The set of accepted AWS IAM Roles that are hosting the Client Workloads.
+- `role_arns` (Set of String) The set of accepted AWS IAM Role ARNs that are hosting the Client Workloads.
+- `usernames` (Set of String) The set of accepted AWS IAM Account UserIDs that are hosting the Client Workloads.

 Read-Only:

 - `account_id` (String) The ID of the AWS account that is hosting the Client Workload.
 - `assumed_role` (String) The Name of the AWS IAM Role which is running the Client Workload.
 - `role_arn` (String) The ARN of the AWS IAM Role which is running the Client Workload.
-- `username` (String) The UsernID of the AWS IAM Account which is running the Client Workload (not commonly used).
+- `username` (String) The UserID of the AWS IAM Account which is running the Client Workload (not commonly used).

 <a id="nestedatt--trust_providers--azure_metadata"></a>
 ### Nested Schema for `trust_providers.azure_metadata`

+Optional:

+- `skus` (Set of String) The set of accepted Azure SKUs that are hosting the Client Workloads.
+- `subscription_ids` (Set of String) The set of accepted Azure Subscription IDs that are hosting the Client Workloads.
+- `vm_ids` (Set of String) The set of accepted Azure VM IDs that are hosting the Client Workloads.

 Read-Only: